melissahughesatx/api-docs/docs/y.filtering-sorting-pagination.md

 Pagination can be based on just one cursor field and this field cannot be changed during the pagination process.
 Let's say we have a table with `id`, `first_name`, `last_name`, `email, phone`, `created_at` fields.
 If the pagination is initiated with the `first_name` field, API consumer won't be allowed to modify the cursor field in/for the second page.

 ### Page size (limit)
 To avoid server and network overloading, the number of returned records in GET requests are restricted.
 In API requests the `limit` query parameter defines the number of records that API consumer want to receive in response.
 The miminum value is 1, the maximum is 100.
-Beyond this scope a HTTP error 416 (Requested range not satisfiable) is raised.
+Beyond this scope, an HTTP error 416 (Requested range not satisfiable) is raised.

 ## Sorting
 As well as selecting a pagination cursor field, an API consumer may define the order in which selected records are sorted: ascendant or descendant.
 This order is defined by a `query` parameter of API request.
 The parameter may accept one of two values: `asc` (ascending) and `desc` (descending).
 The `asc` value is used by default.